The existence of the solution of the wave equation on graphs: Introduction

 \section{Introduction}

-Wave equations have been extensively studied in different fields, such as Euclidean space, Riemannian manifold, fractal, graph and so on.
-Using \'Asgeirsson's mean value theorem (see \cite[Theorem II.5.28]{Helgason_1984}), Helgason \cite{Helgason_1984} solved the wave equation

-on Euclidean spaces $\R^n$ (see \cite[Exercise II.F.1]{Helgason_1984}).
-In 1998, Evans \cite{Evans_1998} also studied the wave equation on $\R^n$.
-Meirose \cite{Melrose_1986} discussed two propagation results for the wave group of a subelliptic non-negative self-adjoint second order differential operator on a compact manifold.

-Lee \cite{Lee} proved that waves propagate with infinite speed on some p.c.f. fractals.
-The proof uses the sub-Gaussian heat kernel estimates and the relation between heat equation and wave equation.
-Ngai et al. \cite{Ngai-Tang-Xie} studied the wave propagation speed problem on metric measure spaces, emphasizing on self-similar sets that are not postcritically finite.
-They prove that a sub-Gaussian lower hear kernel estimates leads to infinite propagation speed, and also formulate conditions under which a Gaussian upper heat kernel estimate leads to finite propagation speed.
-Chan et al. \cite{Chan-Ngai-Teplyaev_2015} studied one dimensional wave equations defined by some fractal Laplacians.
-Using the finite element and central difference methods, they obtained the numerical approximations of the weak solutions, and proved that the numerical solutions converge to the weak solution.

-Kuchment \cite{Kuchment_2002} presented a brief survey on graph models for wave propagation in thin structures.
-Friedman and Tillich \cite{Friedman-Tillich_2004} developed a wave equation for graphs that has many of the properties of the classical Laplacian wave equation.
-The wave equation on graph is based on the edge-based Laplacian.
-They also gave some applications of wave equation on graphs.
-Schrader \cite{Schrader_2009} studied the solution of the wave equation on metric graphs, and established the finite propagation speed.
+The wave equation on graphs was first studied by Courant et al.\cite{Courant-Friedrichs-Lewy_1928}.
+On metric graphs, Friedman and Tillich \cite{Friedman-Tillich_2004} developed a wave equation that is based on the edge-based Laplacian, and also gave some applications of wave equation; Schrader \cite{Schrader_2009} studied the solution of the wave equation, and established the finite propagation speed.

 In recent years, the study of equations on graphs has attracted attention of researchers in various fields.
 Grigoryan et al. \cite{Grigoryan-Lin-Yang_2016_1, Grigoryan-Lin-Yang_2017}, using the mountain pass theorem due to Ambrosetti-Rabinowitz, studied the existence of solutions to Yamabe type equation and some nonlinear equations on graphs, respectively.
 They \cite{Grigoryan-Lin-Yang_2016_2} also considered the Kazdan-Warner equation on graph.
-The proof use the calculus of variations and a method of upper and lower solutions.
+The proof uses the calculus of variations and a method of upper and lower solutions.
+The Kazdan-Warner equation has also been studied by Keller and Schwarz on canonically compactifiable graphs \cite{Keller-Schwarz_2018}.
 In \cite{Lin-Wu_2017}, Lin and Wu proved the existence and nonexistence of global solutions of the Cauchy Problem for $\partial_tu=\Delta u+u^{1+\alpha}$ with $\alpha>0$ on a finite or locally finite graph.

-In this paper, using the Rothe's method, which originated from the work of Rothe \cite{Rothe_1930} in 1930, we prove that wave equation \eqref{e:wave_eq_on_graph} has a unique solution on a locally finite graph.
-Using this method, Kacur \cite{Kacur_1984}studied perturbed linear hyperbolic equations and inequalities.